 Some customers have spoken about lengthy or useless replies, but I feel that's the same with any company these days, you do sometimes just get a bad day!

-This is Salehoo's own way of trying to fight the big boys such as Shopify, Woocommerce or BigCommerce.
+This is Salehoo's own way of trying to fight the big boys such as Shopify, WooCommerce or even BigCommerce.

-Each store comes with it's own professional logo, and an adwords voucher, as well as being Search Engine optimized to get you off to a flying start, massively useful for when you are trying to rank for product keywords.
+Each store comes with its own professional logo, and an AdWords voucher, as well as being Search Engine optimized to get you off to a flying start, massively useful for when you are trying to rank for product keywords.

 They can also be set up in just a few minutes and if you are currently an eBay turbo lister, than you can actually import the eBay listings.

 At the moment, the stores are currently lacking the many tools and features that other platforms offer.